streamnative/pulsarctl/CONTRIBUTING.md

 ## Code style

-The coding style suggested by the Golang community is used in `pulsarctl`.
-For details, refer to [style doc](https://github.com/golang/go/wiki/CodeReviewComments).
+The code style suggested by the Golang community is used in `pulsarctl`.
+For more information, see [Go Code Review Comments](https://github.com/golang/go/wiki/CodeReviewComments).

-Follow the style, make your pull request easy to review, maintain and develop.
+To make your pull request easy to review, maintain and develop, follow this style.

-## Create new files
+## Create a new file

 The project uses the open source protocol of Apache License 2.0.
 If you need to create a new file when developing new features, add the license at the beginning of each file.
 The location of the header file: [header file](.header).